-Based on the mean mercury concentration of 462 ppb, OEHHA recommends no consumption of Striped Bass from Lake San Antonio for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of one serving a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
+The mean mercury and PCB concentrations in Rainbow Trout from Big Bear Lake were 16 and 12 ppb, respectively.
+Based on the concentration of PCBs in these Rainbow Trout, OEHHA recommends a maximum of five meals per week for the sensitive (women 18 to 45 years and children 1 to 17 years) and general populations (women 46 years and older, and men 18 years and older).